 Not every style made by this classic denim purveyor will work for those with big butts, and you may need to try on a few different pairs to see what works best for you.
 However, we recommend starting with the 711, 721 and 314.
 The 711 and 314 both feature a mid-rise that is tapered to nip in a bit at the waist, while the 721 features a higher cut designed to offer a similar effect.
 All three have higher percentages of elastane in the denim (a major plus for curvy frames), especially around the waistband, which also helps to eliminate gaping.

 Multiple women recommended Old Navy jeans, both for their curve-friendly fit and their affordable price point (which means stocking up on a few pairs of a style you love isn’t totally impossible).
-The plus-size collection in particular, which has been altered to nip in more at the waist and features slimming panels along the front and sides, is great for accommodating both a big butt and larger thighs or hips.
+The curvy collection in particular, which has been altered to nip in more at the waist and is wider along the hip and thigh, is great for accommodating both a big butt and larger thighs or hips.
 One tip: Seek out the high-waist styles here, as the mid- and low-rise have more of a straight fit and might not provide a flattering fit.
 Oh, and as an added bonus, most of these jeans are offered in petite and tall lengths.

 Jennifer Lopez, who has a pretty notable booty herself, is a big fan of Guess denim.
 In particular, the Sexy Curve collection, which is designed with extra room through the hip, thigh and rear.
 That said, the 1981 and Mom jeans may also work.
 Both are high-waisted and tout gap-proof waistbands, but the 1981 skinny has the added bonus of incorporating extra elastane, for a truly figure-hugging fit.
 And while the Mom jeans from this brand are built with less stretch, they do have looser fit overall, giving you more room in the back and hips.